How to Become a Transcriptionist

 Professional transcriptionist services are in high demand, and those who work these jobs can earn a decent to a lucrative amount.
 According to Indeed, transcriptionists in the United States can make an average of $13.39 per hour.
 Established companies may pay more, as much as $60 per hour.

 Transcriptionists are often paid per project, usually per audio hour or minute of the file you need to transcribe.
-According to Thumbtack, general transcriptionists charge between 75 cents to $1.50 per minute of the audio you are working on.
+According to Thumbtack, general transcriptionists charge between 75 cents to $1.50 per minute of the audio file they are working on.

 Factors that affect your rate